The Water Replies

 We look forward to working together to breathe new life into an already often overlooked, and now dangerously threatened, part of the creative writing curriculum: contemporary poetry.

 During the first three months of this year's lockdown, we sent 446 blank journals to individuals and families across the coastline, inviting creative responses to life along the water.
 There was no format to the journalling process - these have been completed with words, drawings, collage and thoughts in however the person taking part would like to do it.
+You can listen to some audio recordings here from participants.

 To encourage new creative ideas, we hosted free artist-led workshops, originally hosted within arts spaces along the coastline, before being transferred to Zoom due to COVID-19.